University of Illinois System

 Derivatives are financial instruments to hedge risk.
 They protect the value of an asset or limit a financial obligation by the University of Illinois System.

-Only University Investments may speculate in financial derivatives.
+Only the Office of Investments may speculate in financial derivatives.

 According to the Board of Trustees' policy, certain units may use derivatives to manage the risk of increased financial cost.
 Some examples include: